 - Android 9 Pie is now available

 As for when all other handsets will get the official Android 9 Pie release, Google said it'll come to devices that participated in Google's beta program sometime this autumn.
-Those include Android One, Sony Mobile, Xiaomi, HMD, Oppo, Vivo, and OnePlus phones.
+Those include Android One, Sony Mobile, Xiaomi, HMD, Oppo and Vivo phones.

 Android 9 Pie name